madebyaris/wp-block-to-html-docs/docs/frameworks/angular.md

           // Process content based on what's available let content = '';

-          if (post.blocks) {
+          if (post.content) {
-            // Convert blocks to HTML with SSR optimizations when on server content = convertBlocks(post.blocks, {
+            // Process the WordPress blocks with SSR optimizations when on server content = convertBlocks(post.content, {
               cssFramework: 'bootstrap',
               contentHandling: 'html',
               ssrOptions: {